coostdocs/codoc/content/en/about/co.md

 ### network programming

-coost provides a coroutine-based network programming framework, which can be roughly divided into 3 parts:
+Coost provides a coroutine-based network programming framework:

-- **[coroutineized socket API](../../co/coroutine/#coroutineized-socket-api)**, similar in form to the system socket API, users familiar with socket programming can easily write high-performance network programs in a synchronous manner.
+- **[coroutineized socket API](../../co/net/sock/)**, similar in form to the system socket API, users familiar with socket programming can easily write high-performance network programs in a synchronous manner.
 - [TCP](../../co/net/tcp/), [HTTP](../../co/net/http/), [RPC](../../co/net/rpc/) and other high-level network programming components, compatible with IPv6, also support SSL, it is more convenient to use than socket API.
-- **[System API hook](../../co/coroutine/#system-api-hook)**, with which, third-party network libraries can be used directly in coroutines.

 **RPC server**